ag2307/Core-Java-Project/README.md

 9. To run the project run FrmSplash.java.

+10. Original Username="kb" and password="12345678" (If these are to be changed,then do it from database directly as for now.)

-10. If you don't want to run the project starting again with splash screen then uncomment the following in
+11. If you don't want to run the project starting again with splash screen then uncomment the following in

-     FrmMainFrame.java and replace "kb" with your username.
+     FrmMainFrame.java.
 	```

 			public static void main(String [] args)
                 	{
-		                  new FrmMainFrame("kb"); //kb is your username so replace it accordingly
+		                  new FrmMainFrame("kb");
 	                }
    	```
    Then start running the project from FrmMainFrame.java.